Agastache rugosa: Description

 A. rugosa is a perennial plant growing up to 40-100 cm tall, with square stalks that branch at the upper part.
 The oval-cordate leaves are oppositely arranged, 5–10 cm long and 3–7 cm broad, with coarsely serrated margins.
 Some leaves have hair and/or touches of white on the underside.
-The leaves are slightly larger than anise hyssop.
+The leaves are slightly larger than those of anise hyssop.

 From July to September in the Northern Hemisphere, purple bilabiate flowers bloom in verticillasters that are 5–15 cm long and 2 cm broad.
 The calyx is 5–6 mm long, with five narrow triangular lobes.
 The petals are 8–10 mm long, lower ones longer and the ones inside serrated.
 They range in color from rose to violet.
 The stamens are didynamous, long, and exposed.
 The fruit is schizocarp, with obovate elliptical mericaps of 1.8 mm.